 Research and Development (R & D).

-- Improvement in product mix & availability of value added products.
+- Diversity of product mix & availability of value added products.

 - Improved customer base & market share.

-- Key focus to increase the volume of micro & finer denier products.
+- Key focus is to increase the volume of specialty value added products.

 - Execution of various process improvement projects for reduction in energyconsumption.